 The Surface Pro 4 looks like a tablet and has the heart of a notebook PC.
-This makes them just as difficult to troubleshoot as a laptop or desktop.
+This makes it just as difficult to troubleshoot as a laptop or desktop.
 You need to know where to find the right setting to stop the tablet from doing things that you don’t want it to, for example.
 The Surface Type Cover and Surface Pen add another layer of complexity.
 Sometimes they don’t work for reasons that aren’t clear.

 By far, one of the most annoying Surface Pro 4 problems is freezing.
 Some users report that their device completely locks without warning.

 When it happens, reset your Surface Pro 4 by holding down the power button until your Surface Pro 4’s screen goes black.
 Press the power button to turn the device back on.

 Try to get the angle that your face is usually at when you’re using your Surface Pro 4.
 If you have glasses, get a scan with your eyewear on and off.

-Surface Pro 4 Problems: Display Driver Crashes
+How to Stop Surface Pro 4 Display Crashes

 Surface Pro 4 has a very, very nasty problem with its display driver crashing.
 The device will restart the driver itself, looking to you as if you display simply blinked for no reason.
 In our experience, it’s Microsoft’s Edge web browser causing this issue.
 Try browsing to the same site in Internet Explorer, Firefox or Chrome.

 Update: Microsoft issued a firmware update to fix this problem.
 Check for more updates inside the Settings app under Updates & Recovery if it is still happening to you.